flutter/website/src/get-started/editor.md

 You can build apps with Flutter using any text editor combined with our command-line tools.
 However, we recommend using one of our editor plugins for an even better experience.
-With our editor plugins, you get code completion, syntax highlighting, widget editing assists, run & debug support, and more.
+These plugins provide you with code completion, syntax highlighting, widget editing assists, run & debug support, and more.

 Follow the steps below to add an editor plugin for Android Studio, IntelliJ, or